usgrant4/aks-api-demo/README.md

    - Runs unit tests with pytest
    - Provisions/updates infrastructure with Terraform
    - Builds and pushes Docker image to ACR
+   - Scans image for vulnerabilities with Trivy
+   - Uploads security scan results to GitHub Security tab
    - Deploys to AKS with rolling update strategy
    - Runs smoke tests against live endpoint